 (RGS 1982-1984)

-Consultant Orthopedic and Trauma Surgeon, Sarah has been part of the Royal Navy since 1987.
-She has been deployed with the Defence Medical Services to Iraq and Afghanistan on six occasions, in 2011 as Deployed Medical Director with responsibility for clinical leadership and management of the UK Hospital at Camp Bastion.
-She was awarded the Order of St John for services to the Defence Medical Services and the Queen’s Commendation for Valuable Service.
-In the civilian world, she has been awarded an American, British and Canadian Travelling Fellowship by the British Orthopeadic Association.
-In 2011, Sarah was awarded the Women of the Year award as part of a team of six British women recognised for supporting the medical treatment of injured military personnel from point of wounding to rehabilitation.
-Sarah became involved with the training of surgeons as Programme Director of Core Surgery and went on to become a Military Surgery and Trauma Senior Lecturer in Extermity, supporting military and civilian trainees in obtaining Higher Degrees.
+Sarah is a Consultant Orthopedic and Trauma Surgeon who has served in the Royal Navy since 1987.
+She has been deployed six times with the Defence Medical Services to Iraq and Afghanistan, including in 2011 as Deployed Medical Director, overseeing clinical leadership and management at the UK Hospital in Camp Bastion.
+Her exceptional service has earned her the Order of St John for contributions to the Defence Medical Services, as well as the Queen’s Commendation for Valuable Service.
+In the civilian sector, Sarah has received prestigious fellowships from the British Orthopaedic Association, including American, British, and Canadian Travelling Fellowships.
+In 2011, she was awarded the Women of the Year award as part of a team of six British women recognized for their role in the treatment of injured military personnel.
+Sarah has also been instrumental in training surgeons, serving as Programme Director of Core Surgery and later as a Military Surgery and Trauma Senior Lecturer.

 |